Installing plugins on cacti is a simple procedure

 by Clicking on the wrench Icon as showng below.

-Below you will now see the THOLD plugin avaliable to install in this case we are installing thold
+Below you will now see the THOLD plugin available to install in this case we are installing thold

 After installing the plugin by clicking on the grey gear you will now how to enable it this can be done via clicking on the green check mark